 - Manual minification.
 For advanced control, use build tools during development.

 - Reduce HTTP requests.
-Merge multiple CSS or JavaScript files into single files.
+Merge multiple CSS or JavaScript files into a single file.

 - HTTP/2 consideration.
 If your server supports HTTP/2, combining files may be less critical.